Subject Summary: Part IB Physiology

 This course is taught by the Department of Physiology, Development, and Neuroscience.

-- to provide a course of study in mammalian, principally human, physiology, building on knowledge of basic physiological principals, covering many topics incompletely or not taught in the Part IA Physiology of Organisms course;
+- to provide a course of study in mammalian, principally human, physiology, building on knowledge of basic physiological principles, covering many topics incompletely or not taught in the Part IA Physiology of Organisms course;

 - to prepare students for a number of Part II Natural Science courses, principally Physiology, Development and Neuroscience, but also Pharmacology, Pathology and Zoology, among others.